Yuvaraaj-007/OpenCV-Learning/README.md

 ###Hand gesture
 - Detecting the volume range of the system in dB
 - Controlling the volume by mapping it to Pycaw
+- Air canvas random drawing with erasing and color changing options

 ## 📁 Project Structure